hydro-project/hydroplane/docs/processes.rst

       }
     }

-The process that this process spec describes is named ``test``, and runs the container image `nginxdemos/hello <https://hub.docker.com/r/nginxdemos/hello>`_, which uses ``nginx`` to display a simple webpage.
+This process spec describes a process named ``test`` that runs the container image `nginxdemos/hello <https://hub.docker.com/r/nginxdemos/hello>`_, which uses ``nginx`` to display a simple webpage.

-While most of the process spec is optional, it gives you the ability to change a lot of the details of how your process runs.
-Here's a detailed description of the process spec:
+Most of the process spec is optional, but you have the ability to change a lot of the details of how your process runs by changing its process spec.
+Here's a detailed description of the process spec's format:

 .. automodule:: hydroplane.models.process_spec
   :members: